 Tour jeté, double cabriole, double tours en l’air, révoltade.
 Ukrainian-born ballet dancer Sergei Polunin has all these tricks and more up his sleeves (picture the billowing blue ones Polunin wears in Jerome Robbins’ “Other Dances”).
 If you follow dance, you might be familiar with the “bad boy of ballet” and his endless supply of ballon.
-If not, Steven Cantor has chronicled 26-year-old Polunin’s life and career (up until now) in his new documentary “Dancer.”
+If not, Steven Cantor has chronicled 26-year-old Polunin’s life and career (up until now) in his new documentary, “Dancer.”
 Salt Lake City hosted the world premiere last Wednesday at the Rose Wagner, through a free screening programmed by the Utah Film Center.
 Afterward, Doug Fabrizio of RadioWest led a Q&A session with Cantor.

-A brief history - Polunin grew up in Kherson, a poor mining town in Ukraine.
+First, a brief history - Polunin grew up in Kherson, a poor mining town in Ukraine.
 His mother moved with him to Kiev so he could train at a better school, and his father and grandmother each moved to another country to find more lucrative jobs to support his education.
 He enrolled at the Royal Ballet School at 13, thanks in part to these great sacrifices.
-By age 20, he had moved through the school, skipping three levels along the way, and up the ranks of the Royal Ballet to principal.
+By age 20, he had moved through the school, skipping three levels along the way, and up the ranks of the Royal Ballet to that of principal.
 But two years later, he quit.
 In Polunin’s case, walking away from a coveted job as a young artist with such talent was not an isolated event; it was a crescendo for his “bad boy” image, gained partly from his affinity for tattoos but largely from his reputation for partying and drug use.
 Polunin has admitted to doing cocaine before performing as well as grappling with depression and self-harm.

-I don’t like the “bad boy” framing and I tried to envision what the trajectory might be for a woman who openly admitted to performing while high and who flaunted the discipline of the form by not taking class seriously, by arriving tardy for rehearsals, or by quitting an engagement by failing to show up the next day (as Polunin did a Peter Schaufuss Ballet production in 2013).
+I don’t like the “bad boy” framing and I tried to envision what the trajectory might be for a woman who openly admitted to performing while high and who flaunted the discipline of the form by not taking class seriously, by arriving tardy for rehearsals, or by quitting an engagement by failing to show up (as Polunin did for a Peter Schaufuss Ballet production in 2013).
 If anyone has an example of a female principal who continues to be adored despite such offenses, I would be more understanding of this glorification of Polunin - a glorification that seems to occur not in spite of his many missteps, but because of them.
 (And I mean a modern ballerina, I am familiar with the rampant drug abuse of the Gelsey Kirkland era.)

-Maybe it’s because Polunin is such a good dancer that we are inclined to make excuses for him (though no excuses were made by U.S artistic directors when none of them would hire him after he quit the Royal Ballet).
+Maybe it’s because Polunin is such a good dancer that we are inclined to make excuses for him (though no excuses were made by U.S. artistic directors when none of them would hire him after he quit the Royal Ballet).
 And Polunin has endured suffering and known sacrifice, which pulls heartstrings and creates fans.
 But would we make excuses for other talents who follow this trajectory?

-Given the gender ratio within dance, women might be replaced in a flash while men, in fewer numbers, are more special.
-As a result, Polunin is able to get away with things (in life and in the film) that would be perceived and received differently if he was not a man.
+Given the gender ratio within dance, women might be replaced in a flash while men, in fewer numbers, are considered more special.
+As a result, Polunin has been able to get away with things (in life and in the film) that would be perceived and received differently if he was not a man.
 Cantor includes a scene in the film from Polunin’s personal video archive that shows him stripping down naked in the street right after quitting the Royal Ballet in an attempt to make a naked snow angel.
 The scene comes off a little “boys will be boys” (Ryan Lochte, anyone?) and a woman rolling around naked in public would garner a different dialogue.
 By extension, the response to Polunin’s choices might also be different if he was not white.

 Disappointingly, even Fabrizio seemed unable to direct interesting questions Cantor’s way, coming up with “What’s it like [filming] him, is it hard?”
 I guess he meant, was it hard to capture Polunin’s bravura jumps and tricks within the camera’s frame?
-Apparently it was not, since a great deal of the documentary is clips of Polunin dancing.
+Apparently it was not, since a great deal of the documentary is just clips of Polunin dancing.